lqb2/forty-jekyll-theme/_posts/2017-12-23-enough-workshop.md

 Our society knows **a lot** about "more," but what do we know about enough?
 What does it mean to have enough? know enough? be enough?

-This workshop is meant to help start (or deepen) your journey to understand what it means to have enough in your life.
+This workshop is meant to help start (or deepen) your journey to understand what it means to feel that you have, do, and are already enough.

 * **Instructors:** Caroline Howe (has given this workshop +5x), Lawrence Barriner II
 * **Where:** TBD in Boston.
 Specific location will be emailed to participants.